Get Over Yourself and Go on a Babymoon

 “Oh … just to go.
 Just a little trip.
 You know, before the baby comes.”

 Take a sip from your iced tea and make quick eye contact, like you’re daring them to defy you.
 You can try flipping through the menu and changing the subject, but if you look up you’ll see the shit-eating grin spreading across the face of at least one of your dining companions.
-Let the sigh escape just as she slaps the table: “YOU’RE GOING ON A BABYMOON!”.
+Let the sigh escape just as she slaps the table: “YOU’RE GOING ON A BABYMOON!”

 Roll your eyes but do it with a little half-smile, otherwise you’ll really be in for it.
 Take your punishment.